annashipman/annashipman.github.io/_posts/2026-01-11-engineer-exec-translation.md

 I talked above about why execs have less time for looking at the proposal.
 You should therefore make it as brief as you can.
 If it takes too long to read a proposal then it will be delayed until the reader can find sufficient time to go through it.

-My favorite form of receiving and delivering written communication is a one-page document — a “one-pager”.
+My favourite form of receiving and delivering written communication is a one-page document — a “one-pager”.
 Others have other preferences; a common preference for execs is a slide deck.
 Whatever the convention is in your workplace, it is very important that you make it brief.

 The advantage of being brief is that you have to try really hard to make sure you distill the key information.
 You are asking someone to make a decision and you can’t expect them to identify the most salient details if the doc flows over 10 pages, or the explanation takes 20 minutes.